Old bridge razed through controlled explosion in Pune | Science-Environment

 - India

-An old bridge constructed in the early 90s in the Chandani Chowk area here was demolished through a controlled implosion in the early hours of Sunday, officials said.
+An old bridge constructed in the early 90s in Maharashtra's Pune city was demolished through a controlled blast in the early hours of Sunday as part of a development project to solve the problem of frequent traffic jam in the area, officials said.

+The vehicular movement was stopped in the area and diverted in view of the demolition exercise.
+To restrict mass gatherings around the bridge, police imposed Section 144 of the Criminal Procedure Code (CrPC) in the area, officials said.

+After the removal of the debris, the highway was opened for traffic movement at 10 am, Pune Collector Rajesh Deshmukh said.

-The razing of the bridge was part of an ambitious Chandni Chowk development project that is aimed at improving the traffic situation at the key junction.
-A multi-level flyover will come up at the junction and the work towards that effect is undergoing.
+The razing of the bridge was part of an ambitious Chandani Chowk development project which is aimed at improving the traffic situation at the key junction.
+A multi-level flyover will come up at the junction and its work is underway.

-The planned demolition of the bridge generated a great deal of curiosity among the local people.

 ''The bridge was demolished at 1 am on Sunday through a controlled blast and everything was executed as per the plan.
-Now, we have pressed earthmover machines, forknails, and trucks to clear the debris from the spot,'' said Chirag Chheda, co-owner of Edifice Engineering.
+We pressed earthmover machines, forknails and trucks to clear the debris from the spot,'' said Chirag Chheda, co-owner of Edifice Engineering, whose team along with the NHAI authorities carried out the bridge demolition.

-A team of Edifice Engineering along with the NHAI authorities carried out the demolition of the bridge.
-This is the same company that demolished Noida's Supertech Twin Towers in the last week of August this year, officials said.
+It is the same company which demolished Noida's Supertech Twin Towers in August this year, officials said.

-Vehicular movement in the area was stopped and diverted in view of the blast.

-Asked that a portion of the bridge structure did not collapse completely, one of the lead engineers at Edifice said that due to the blast, the concrete has been removed and now only steel bars are there.
+Asked that a portion of the bridge structure had not collapsed completely, one of the lead engineers at Edifice said the concrete was removed due to the blast and only steel bars were left there.

 ''Once the steel bars are removed using the machines, the remaining structure will also come down,'' he said.

-He added that the quantity of steel used in the construction of the bridge was better than they had expected.
+He said the quantity of steel used in the bridge construction was higher than they had expected.

 On Friday, Union Road Transport and Highways Minister Nitin Gadkari conducted an aerial inspection of the ongoing bridge work at Chandani Chowk.

-According to the district administration, sufficient manpower and machinery were pressed into action to demolish the bridge and clear the debris and the highway so that by Sunday morning, vehicular traffic can be resumed.
+According to the district administration, sufficient manpower and machinery were pressed into action to demolish the bridge and clear the debris for the resumption of vehicular traffic on the route.

-The vehicular traffic on Mumbai-Bengaluru Highway has been diverted in view of the planned demolition.

-To restrict mass gatherings around the bridge, the police imposed section 144 in the area.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)